AllYourBot/hostedgpt/README.md

 - `PASSWORD_AUTHENTICATION_FEATURE` is `true` by default, see the [Authentication](#authentication) section for more details.
 - `GOOGLE_AUTHENTICATION_FEATURE` is `false` by default, see the [Authentication](#authentication) section for more details.
 - `HTTP_HEADER_AUTHENTICATION_FEATURE` is `false` by default.
 If this is set to `true` it automatically disables Password and Google Authentication Features.
 See the [Authentication](#authentication) section for more details.
+- `ASSISTANTS_PAGE_FEATURE` is true by default.
+Is shows the word Assistants obove the list of Assistants, which when clicked on shows a page with all of the Assistants in square boxes.
+Turn this off by setting it to `false`.

 ### Configuring Google Tools